andrewgrainger/messenger-app/README.md

 # messenger-app
-just a smol messenger app project designed using signalR and clean architechture structure
+just a smol messenger app project designed using signalR and clean architecture structure